grafana/xk6-browser/ROADMAP.md

 Long-term goals
 ---------------

-These are goals achievable after a year, tentatively done in 2024 and beyond.
+These are goals achievable after a year, and don't have a clear date of delivery yet.

 - **Add support for Firefox and other WebKit-based browsers.**<br>
   Currently (April 2022), our main focus is supporting Chromium-based browsers, which should be expanded to include other browsers as well.
 The main challenges here will be around CDP and the behavior differences between browsers.